jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/advanced-build-concepts/index.md

         raise FrogmlHTTPException(500, "Not implemented")
 ```

-In case of a `4xx` or `5xx` response from the deployed model, the `RealTimeClient` will raise a `FrogmlHTTPException` with the status code and the returned message.
+In the case that a `4xx` or `5xx` response is received from the deployed model, the `RealTimeClient` will raise a `FrogmlHTTPException` with the status code and the returned message.

 An example of the client code: